GoTrack-GPS/gotrack-um/modules/web-interface/devices/edit-device/README.md

     * **Stop duration (second)**: Configure the minimum stopping time.
 If during that period it will not be counted as a stopped vehicle.

     *  **Min speed filter(km/h)**: Filtering the most accurate noise.
 To determine whether the vehicle is stopping/going.
+       *  If the vehicle has a speed < Min speed filter (km/h), it will be counted as a stopped vehicle.

     * **Time zone**: Select the local time zone.